Receivership for Direct Lending Investments, LLC

 43. What is the current status of the Loan Portfolio?

 The primary assets of the estate consist of the various investment instruments, loans and loan portfolios into which funds generated from investors through the feeder funds were invested.
 The Receiver’s initial review of the books and records of the estate indicated there were 26 outstanding investments comprising the primary estate assets.
-In the Nineteenth Status Report, the Receiver reported over $250 million in net portfolio collections and a remaining portfolio of 4 investments.
+In the Twenty-Third Status Report, the Receiver reported over $250 million in net portfolio collections and a remaining portfolio of 4 investments.
 Ongoing efforts are being made to maximize the recovery of the remaining portfolio.

 44. What is the value of the current Loan Portfolio and what is the plan for the portfolio?